Govee Glide Wall Lights review: Smooth operator

 Govee Glide Wall Lights: Price and availability

 Govee Glide Wall Lights are available right now on Amazon and Govee's website.
-The launch kit retails for $89.99 and comes with six straight segments, as well as one 90-degree elbow segment.
+The kit I used for this review retails for $99 and comes with six straight pieces and one 90-degree elbow piece (corners).
+Govee also sells a set with eight straight pieces and four corners for $149, and a box set with nine straight pieces and six corners for $179.

-Govee does not currently offer additional shapes or extensions but plans on adding the ability to link more light segments in the future.
+I've got two sets of Glide Wall Lights now, the second pushes the limits of the system at 15 pieces total.
+That's the latter box set and it's as big as you can make the system go with a single controller.

 Govee Glide Wall Lights: The beauty of smart lighting